Skip to main content

 • gameplay

-• “Additionally, after playing through it, I can also tell that there was work put into this game, especially for recreating patterns within the scope of this game's gameplay and the ways certain ideas for the characters are meshed into it.”
+• “Additionally, after playing through it, I can also tell that there was work put into this game, especially for recreating patterns within the scope of the gameplay and how certain ideas for the characters are meshed into it.”

 • “My main concern is that as the game goes on, the enemy mechanics and gimmicks become more complex, and it gradually becomes less of a rhythm game and more of a 'figure out the correct way to beat the enemy's multiple patterns through trial and error' type of game that is a lot less fun.”